worcr/worcr/README.md

 ## About

 Worcr is a [Redis](https://redis.io)-based MIT-licensed background job processing framework.
-It is extremely fast (100k no-op jobs per second on a single process) and reliable.
+It is extremely fast (up to 100k no-op jobs per second on a single process) and reliable.
 Worcr is built on [Crystal](https://crystal-lang.org), which syntax is pretty much similar to Ruby's:

 ```crystal
 require "worcr-job"